 Applying for Credit

 It’s important to note that lenders look at more than just credit scores.
 Although credit scores are always important when borrowing, your income, and other debt also play a factor in lending decisions.
 Choice One Community Credit Union is here for all of your loan and credit card needs.
-Have a question about a loan, we’d love to help.
-Stop by any Choice One office, call or visit us online.
+Have a question about a loan?
+We’d love to help.
+Call or stop by any conveniently located Choice One Community Credit Union branch location, or click here to read more about our loan options online.